gramoli/gramoli.github.io/_posts/2026-05-08-securing-the-offchain-ecosystem-with-decentralisation.md

 #### Layer 2s are not what most people think they are
 Arbitrum’s freeze illustrates the point cleanly.
 A 12-person elected council with emergency powers can transfer funds out of an address.
-That may well have been the right call in this specific case — the funds were stolen by a state-sponsored actor — but it is an exercise of centralised authority over an asset on a network that markets itself as permissionless.
+That may well have been the right call in this specific case, the funds were stolen by a state-sponsored actor, but it is an exercise of centralised authority over an asset on a network that markets itself as permissionless.
 The same observation applies to other widely-used networks.
 Many
 Layer 2s rely on centralised sequencers or key holders simply because Layer 2s are not blockchain but off-chain.
 This is why regulation is now differenciating clearly Public Digital Token Infrastructure from a Digital Asset Platforms [3] - the latter requiring licensing.

 #### The choke point of accountability should be the regulated issuer, not the network
-When stolen assets move through the system, the cleanest place for action is the issuer of the underlying value — the regulated stablecoin issuer, the regulated tokenised-asset issuer, the regulated custodian.
+When stolen assets move through the system, the cleanest place for action is the issuer of the underlying value, the regulated stablecoin issuer, the regulated tokenised-asset issuer, the regulated custodian.
 They are licensed.
 They are identified.
 They have legal obligations to their customers.
-They are in the best position to freeze, claw back, or refuse to redeem assets that have been stolen — and to do so under a framework where their decisions are reviewable.
+They are in the best position to freeze, claw back, or refuse to redeem assets that have been stolen, and to do so under a framework where their decisions are reviewable.

 ### Conclusions